Contrasting Timberland Bancorp (TSBK) and The Competition

 Summary

-Timberland Bancorp beats its rivals on 7 of the 12 factors compared.
+Timberland Bancorp beats its competitors on 7 of the 12 factors compared.

 Timberland Bancorp, Inc. (Washington), is a holding company, which engages in the provision of community banking services.
 It offers mortgage loans, consumer loans, and commercial business loans.
 The company was founded on September 8, 1997 and is headquartered in Hoquiam, WA.